nuejs/nue/packages/nuejs.org/docs/css-best-practices.md

 1. **Easier to maintain** — clean HTML and CSS are easier to read, write, teach, share, and maintain.

-1. **Less code to write** — external CSS leads to [maximum reuse](#reuse) and reduces the amount of code you need to write.
+1. **Less code to write** — external CSS leads to [maximum reuse](#reuse) and minimal duplication of code.

-1. **Central control** — with external CSS, the styling is centrally controlled by UX developers, and the look and feel is dictated by the design system.
+1. **Central control** — external CSS is centrally controlled by UX developers, and the look and feel are dictated by the design system.

 1. **Better SEO** — With clean HTML markup your [content to markup](//www.siteguru.co/free-seo-tools/text-to-html-ratio) ratio is significantly higher.

-1. **Long-lasting products** — use the CSS standard to style your products so the codebase stands the test of time.
+1. **Timeless skills and products** — CSS is a web standard.
+You'll learn universal skills that stand the test of time.
 There is zero risk for technical debt.

 #### Links